sigwinhq/ariadne/README.md

                 description: Hello!
 ```

-When you run `bin/ariadne test` in the same dir as the config file, it will tell you how the target platform sees you and what repos you have access to:
+When you run `bin/ariadne status` in the same dir as the config file, it will tell you how the target platform sees you and what repos you have access to:

 ```
-$ bin/ariadne test
+$ bin/ariadne status

 Sigwin Ariadne
 ==============